montilab/BS831/README.md

 # BS831
-Course Materials for Genomics Data Mining
+Course Materials for Genomics Data Mining and Statistics

 ## Documentation